What are the cybersecurity issues in video surveillance?

-On one hand, this may seem just another headache to business owners, but actually regulations like GDPR – and the lesser advertised NIS Directive – have been very beneficial to cybersecurity, by increasing awareness around the importance of data protection both with organizations and end users.
+On one hand, this may seem just another headache to business owners, but actually regulations like GDPR – and others such as the NIS Directive – have been very beneficial to cybersecurity, by increasing awareness around the importance of data protection both with organizations and end users.

 Cybersecurity needs in different sectors

-Data centers need to have very tight access policies in place, while smart cities need to rely on shared responsibility, that involves both public realities such as the police or the firefighters, as well as private ones like small businesses.
+Data centers need to have very tight access policies in place, while smart cities need to rely on shared responsibility that involves both public services such as the police or firefighters, as well as private ones like small businesses.

-If you want to read more about cybersecurity, check out more blog posts about the topic in the cybersecurity section on Secure Insights.
+If you want to read more about cybersecurity, check out this post about how to defend against cyberattacks in a disrupted world: